DrWhoCares/TranslationScriptTools/README.md

 # TranslationScriptTools
 A small set of utilities for creating Translation Scripts

+An example tutorial with images can be found here: https://imgur.com/a/BAyoz8E

 Translation Script Tools is currently just an executable and a Notepad++ language styler file.
 Later, I might make better tools that automate more of the process.
 We'll see as time goes on.